I often ask myself if I’ll ever get in shape again.

 Hopefully this post inspired you to use the new year (and decade!) as a reason to start over with fitness.
 I know I plan to give it my all.

 Remember: It’s hard.
 After all, you are a legitimately sick person with a true illness.
 Nothing can change that.

 But you can change the way you allow your brain to limit you.
 I am not bipolar.
 I live with bipolar disorder.
 Language matters.
 Don’t tell yourself that you are too depressed to exercise.
 Give yourself a little more love than that!

-You can do it.
+You can follow these exercise tips.
 Just get moving.